Cathedral of Saint Peter (Wilmington, Delaware)

-The Cathedral of Saint Peter is the mother church of the Roman Catholic Diocese of Wilmington.
-Located on West 6th Street in Wilmington, Delaware.
+The Cathedral of Saint Peter is the mother church of the Roman Catholic Diocese of Wilmington in the United States.
+It is Located on West 6th Street in Wilmington, Delaware.
 The cathedral church, rectory, convent and school building are contributing properties in the Quaker Hill Historic District, listed on the National Register of Historic Places.

-Architectural history
+History

-Founding
+St. Peter's Church

-Saint Peter's Church was designed in 1816 by Pierre Bauduy, planner of the Wilmington town hall.
-The church cornerstone was laid in 1816; the 30- by 40-foot (9.1- by 12-meter) Romanesque-style building was executed in brick.
+At the beginning of the 19th century, Catholics in Wilmington did not have a parish with its own priest.
+Visiting priests would celebrate masses in private homes in the community.
+Reverend Patrick Kenny in 1816 leased land on Hanover (Sixth) and West Streets to construct the first Catholic church in Wilmington.Kenny hired Pierre Bauduy, the planner of the Wilmington town hall, to design the new building.
+The church cornerstone was laid in 1816; it was a 30- by 40-foot (9.1- by 12-meter) Romanesque-style brick building.

-Saint Peter's was dedicated on September 12, 1818.
-The first Mass was celebrated by Father Patrick Kenny on September 13, 1818.
-In 1829, the congregation installed a bell tower on Saint Peter's and expanded the structure to it current length of 60 ft.
+St. Peter's Church was dedicated on September 12, 1818, with the first mass celebrated by Kenny the next day.
+In 1829, the congregation installed a bell tower on the church and expanded the structure to its current length of 60 ft.